NZMSA/2018-Phase-1/2. Docker + Azure CLI set up/Azure Web App For Containers/Readme.md

 ![Web app for Containers](images/webappForContainers7.png)

 Select the (1) "Add new setting" link.
 We need to add a Key/Value pair which tells Azure about our different port number.
-The key is "WEBSITES_ROOT", with the value being 3000 (or whatever your dockerfile uses).
+The key is "WEBSITES_PORT", with the value being 3000 (or whatever your dockerfile uses).

 ![Web app for Containers](images/webappForContainers8.png)